 Toss out those Christmas tree air fresheners!
-Essential oil car diffusers are the best!
+These are the top essential oil car diffusers this year!
 They work similar to the other accessories listed above in that they have a pad inside of them.
 Just pop out the pad, drop some oils onto them and stick them back into your diffuser.
 Clip your diffuser onto the air vent and the air will blow the aroma all of your car diffusing any blend you wish with ZERO toxins!
 They are interchangeable and super easy to remove.

 When we diffuse, we use oils aromatically by inhaling the aromas.
 The best times to diffuse is when we want to accomplish the following: